bradyz/2020_CARLA_challenge/README.md

 ## Run a pretrained model

-Download the checkpoint from here (to be added).
+Download the checkpoint from our [Wandb project](https://app.wandb.ai/bradyz/2020_carla_challenge_lbc).

+Navigate to one of the runs, like https://app.wandb.ai/bradyz/2020_carla_challenge_lbc/runs/command_coefficient=0.01_sample_by=even_stage2/files

+Go to the "files" tab, and download the model weights, named "epoch=24.ckpt", and pass in the file path as the `TEAM_CONFIG` below.

 Spin up a CARLA server